Physical measures for mostly sectional expanding flows: Lebesgue measure and hyperbolic times

 \section{Lebesgue measure and hyperbolic times}

-We extend the construction of backward contraction to a full neighborhood of points in a $u$-disk at hyperbolic times in Subsection~\ref{sec:distort-bounds-centr}.
-This provides the tools needed to construct the physical/SRB measure, outlined in Subsection~\ref{sec:constr-physic-probab}, leading to the proof of Theorems~\ref{mthm:fabvnosing} and~\ref{mthm:fabv} in Subsection~\ref{sec:finitely-mamy-physic}.
+We extend the construction of backward contraction to a full neighborhood of points in a $cu$-disk at hyperbolic times in Subsection~\ref{sec:distort-bounds-centr}.
+This provides the tools needed to construct the physical/SRB measure, outlined in Subsection~\ref{sec:constr-physic-probab}, leading to the proof of Theorem~\ref{mthm:discretefabv} in Subsection~\ref{sec:finitely-mamy-physic}.